Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models

 with $\rho=\rho_{\rm b}+\rho_{\rm r} +\rho_{\rm D}$.
 A prime denotes a derivative with respect to $p$ on the field and with respect to $\varphi$ on $A$.
 The positivity of $H^2$ implies that $3-{\varphi'}^2>0$.
 Now, when $V=0$, $\rho_\varphi = H^2{\varphi'}^2$ and we have the master equation

-To grasp the dynamics of $\varphi$, we assume that $A$ is given by the coupling function~(\ref{e.defmodel1}), which is actually the limit of all models at small fields.
-We can study the 3 usual limiting cases. \end{widetext}
+\end{widetext} We shall now study the 3 usual limiting cases of radiation, matter and cosmological constant dominated eras.
+To grasp the dynamics of $\varphi$, we assume that $A$ is given by the coupling function~(\ref{e.defmodel1}), that is by a $\Lambda\beta$CDM model, which is actually the limit of all models at small fields.